-The Sukanya Samriddhi Yojana is specifically focused on the girl child and is designed as a small savings scheme that can be used towards the welfare of the girl child, such as higher education and marriage-related expenses.
-As per the scheme's provisions, IDBI Bank, similar to other commercial banks, offers IDBI Bank Sukanya Samriddhi Yojana at all authorized branches of IDBI Bank.
+The Sukanya Samriddhi Yojana is specifically focused on the girl child.
+It is designed as a small savings scheme for their welfare, including higher education and marriage-related expenses.
+As per the scheme's provisions, IDBI Bank, similar to other commercial banks, offers IDBI Bank Sukanya Samriddhi Yojana at all its authorized branches.

 The eligibility criteria for opening an IDBI Bank Sukanya Samriddhi Yojana account are minimal:

-- The account is opened in the girl's child’s name before she is 10 years of age.
+The account is opened in the girl child’s name before she is 10 years of age.

-- The account can be opened by the parents or legal guardian for a maximum of two girl children only.
-This means that an account can be opened for an adopted girl child as well under the IDBI Bank Sukanya Samriddhi Yojana.
+The account can be opened by the parents or legal guardian for a maximum of two girl children only.
+This means that an account can be opened for an adopted girl child under the IDBI Bank Sukanya Samriddhi Yojana.

-- The account holder, who is the girl child, has to be an Indian citizen and Indian resident in India at the time of opening the SSY account.
-She has to remain in India, closure or maturity of the account.
+The account holder, who is the girl's child, has to be an Indian citizen and an Indian resident of India at the time of opening the SSY account.
+She has to remain in India during the closure or maturity of the account.

 IDBI Bank Sukanya Samriddhi Yojana has some unique features, which makes it an attractive investment option for parents of a girl child:

-- Long Tenure of the Account: The account may stay active for as much as 21 years from the date of opening of the account, post which the account shall be closed.
-So, the account is not ideal for short-term investment purposes.
-If one has a short-term investment goal in mind for the girl child, it is better to explore other investment avenues.
+Long Tenure of the Account: The account may stay active for as much as 21 years from the date of opening of the account, post which the account shall be closed.

-- Attractive Interest: The interest payable to the account holder is as per the interest rates declared by the Government of India every quarter.
-At present, IDBI Bank offers an interest rate of 7.60% per annum under the scheme.
-The interest rate is in line with the interest rates declared by the Government of India from time to time on various small saving schemes.
-The interest is compounded on an annual basis and is calculated monthly on the lowest balance in the account.
-The interest rate is not fixed, and it may change at any time in the future.
+Attractive Interest: The interest payable to the account holder is as per the interest rates declared by the Government of India every quarter.
+At present, IDBI Bank offers an interest rate of 7.6% per annum under the scheme.
+The interest compounds on an annual basis.

 Similar to any government monitored small savings scheme, IDBI Bank Sukanya Samriddhi Yojana has the following benefits:

-- Maturity Proceeds only to the Beneficiary: On maturity, the amount shall be payable only to the girl in whose name the account is held, thus ensuring that the money is used for her benefit.
+Maturity Proceeds only to the Beneficiary: On maturity, the amount shall be payable only to the girl in whose name the account is held, thus ensuring that the money is used for her benefit only.

-- Flexibility in Transfer: Individuals may open IDBI Bank Sukanya Samriddhi Yojana by transferring the account from any authorized bank or post office in the country, without any hassles or delays.
+Flexibility in Transfer: Individuals may transfer the account from any authorized bank or post office in the country without hassles or delays.

 IDBI Bank has a simple process for opening of IDBI Bank Sukanya Samriddhi Yojana account:

-Step 1: To open the account, one has to fill the account opening form and submit it to any of the authorized branches of IDBI Bank.
+Step 1: One has to fill the account opening form and submit it to any of the authorized branches of IDBI Bank.
 Presently, the scheme does not allow for opening an account online.
 However, once the account is opened, one may schedule standing instructions online.